Installation from binary

 /home/runner

-$ forgejo-runner daemon -c config.yml
+$ forgejo-runner daemon -c runner-config.yml

 INFO[2024-09-14T19:19:14+02:00] Starting runner daemon